micmejia/bible-dump/NKJV/1 Peter/1 Pet 5.md

 The elders who are among you I exhort, I who am a fellow elder and a witness of the sufferings of Christ, and also a partaker of the glory that will be revealed:

 ###### 2
-Shepherd the flock of God which is among you, serving as overseers, not by compulsion but [^a]willingly, not for dishonest gain but eagerly;
+Shepherd the flock of God which is among you, serving as overseers, not by compulsion but willingly, not for dishonest gain but eagerly;

 ###### 3
-nor as being [^b]lords over those entrusted to you, but being examples to the flock;
+nor as being lords over those entrusted to you, but being examples to the flock;

 ###### 4
 and when the Chief Shepherd appears, you will receive the crown of glory that does not fade away. ## Submit to God, Resist the Devil